 This mobile app allows you to log, track, and review your aligner wear time, so you can be sure you’ve worn them for long enough each day (typically 22+ hours) — and it will chart your stats as you go.
 You can also use it to take and save photos of your teeth every step of the way.
 The app gives the option to share your charts, stats, and photos directly with your orthodontist, so they can confirm that you’re following your wear plan and your teeth are moving as expected.

-This app makes it easier to follow and track your treatment, but it doesn’t replace your in-person office visits.
+We think this app makes it easier to follow and track your treatment, but it doesn’t replace your in-person office visits.
 You’ll still need to schedule appointments with your orthodontist every few weeks.

 It can take anywhere from six to 24 months to see your final results.